w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 ### What are Protocol Bindings?

-A protocol binding maps an interaction affordance — such as reading a property or invoking an action — to a specific communication protocol and endpoint, and the parameters required by the protocol.
+A protocol binding maps an operation of an interaction affordance — such as reading a property or invoking an action — to a specific network message: communication protocol and endpoint, and the parameters required by the protocol.
 By the end of this video, you'll understand how the Consumer knows where to send a request, which protocol to use, and how to encode the data.

 ### Forms Structure

-A form describes a single way to interact with an affordance over a specific protocol.
-It can be thought of as a simple instruction to the Consumer: "To perform this type of operation on this interaction, send a request in this way to this address."
+A form describes a way to interact with an affordance over a specific protocol.
+It can be thought of as a simple instruction to the Consumer: "To perform this type of operation on this affordance, send a request in this way to this address."
 Now let's break down the key parts of a form.

 #### WoT Operations

 Each form can declare one or more operations, using the `op` field.
-Operations describe what semantic action(s) the client can perform — for example: reading or writing a property, invoking an action, or subscribing to an event.
+Operations describe what semantic action(s) the Consumer can perform — for example: reading or writing a property, invoking an action, or subscribing to an event.
 These operation types are defined by the WoT specification and are independent of any specific protocol.
 You can find a full list on the TD specification.

 If `op` is omitted, default operations are inferred based on the affordance type.
 For example, forms of a readable property are assumed to include the `readproperty` operation unless stated otherwise.